Electronics engineer

 Work experience

-Pre-entry experience isn't essential, but carrying out a relevant placement or industry-based project is useful.
-You're usually able to count some of the experience gained during a sandwich placement towards qualifying for CEng status.
-It can also you to help to make contacts with future employers.
+Pre-entry experience isn't essential but carrying out a relevant placement or industry-based project is useful.
+You're usually able to count some of the experience gained during a sandwich placement towards qualifying for chartered engineer (CEng) status.
+It can also help you make contacts with future employers.

-Vacation work, placements and sandwich courses all provide crucial evidence of skills development and commercial awareness, which are increasingly important in this sector.
+Placements, vacation work and a year out in industry can all provide crucial evidence of skills development and commercial awareness, which are increasingly important in this sector.

 Find out more about the different kinds of work experience and internships that are available.